 Instructions

-- Cream the butter, sugar, and salt on medium high speed for 2 minutes until lighter in color and fluffy.
-Add the almond and vanilla extracts and mix again, then scrape down the sides.
-Spoon in the sifted flour until the dough comes together.1 cup unsalted butter, ½ cup granulated sugar, 1 teaspoon almond extract, 1 teaspoon vanilla extract, ¼ teaspoon kosher salt, 2½ cups all-purpose flour
+- Cream the butter, sugar, salt, and extracts over medium-high speed until combined, then scrape down the sides.
+Sift the flour into the bowl, then mix on low speed until just combined.1 cup unsalted butter, ½ cup granulated sugar, 1 teaspoon almond extract, 1 teaspoon vanilla extract, ½ teaspoon kosher salt, 3 cups all-purpose flour

 - Remove from the fridge and allow the chill to come off for 10-15 minutes.
-Place on a floured surface and roll it out to ¼" thick (it can be any shape, just keep it even).
+Place in between two pieces of parchment paper use a rolling pin to roll it out to ¼" thick (it can be any shape, just keep it an even thickness).

 - Use the template to carefully cut out the cookies with a sharp paring knife.
 Squish the scraps back together and roll out again, repeating the same process.
-Place the cookies on parchment lined cookie sheets.
+Place the cookies on parchment lined cookie sheets and freeze for 10 minutes or refrigerate for 30 minutes.

 - Leave the cookies on the pans until completely cool.
 Moving them before cooled will cause them to crack.